-It should be noted that the Labour Volume quadrant includes a derived annual Average Hours Worked per Job estimate.
-This is calculated using a flow as the numerator (i.e. Hours Actually Worked), divided by an annual average level of four quarterly stocks for the denominator (i.e. the annual average level of Filled Jobs).
-Therefore, caution must be exercised when comparing this result with other estimates measured at the same point in time.
-This data is intended for comparison across time and industries within the Australian Labour Account, and to provide a link between the Jobs and Labour Volume quadrants.
+It should be noted that the Labour Volume quadrant includes derived measures such as Average Hours Worked per Job and Average Hours Worked per Labour Account Employed Person.
+These are calculated using a flow as the numerator (e.g. Hours Actually Worked), divided by a stock for the denominator (e.g. Filled Jobs).
+Where these data are presented in annual terms, caution must be exercised when comparing this result with other estimates measured at the same point in time.
+These data are intended for comparison across time and industries within the Australian Labour Account, and to provide a link between the Jobs and Labour Volume quadrants.